themeblvd/EDD-Versions/readme.txt

 == Description ==

-When using the [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) plugin to create an online store that sells digital downloads, this plugin will allow you to attach a version number to each of your product.
+When using the [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) plugin to create an online store that sells digital downloads, this plugin will allow you to attach a version number to each of your products.

 = What does this plugin do, exactly? =